 /usr/bin/php points to the currently set PHP version, so that when you run

 update-alternatives tool.
-Set the PHP version that you prefer by adding the following snippet to your
+Set the PHP version that you want by adding the following snippet to your

-azure-pipelines.yml file and changing the value of the phpVersion variable accordingly.
+azure-pipelines.yml file and change the value of the phpVersion variable.

 To use Composer to install dependencies, add the following snippet to your